justinwon777/HumanCompanions/README.md

 - If they are below half health, they will tell you and you can give them food to heal.
 - You could do "/locate humancompanions:companion_house" to find a house quickly.

+## Known Issues

+When a companion dies, sometimes it drops a duplicate of an item or doesn't drop an item in its inventory at all.

 ## Helping out

 If you wanna help contribute, that'd be great, so contact me on discord at Penglen#9566